Ephesians 4:1-16,Walk in Unity, Spiritual Gifts, the New Man.

 Ecclesiastes 11 explains the value of diligence.
 One advice: Seek God early in life.

 Ecclesiastes 12.
 “Remember now thy creator in the days of your youth“.
 “Fear God, and keep his commandments: for this is the whole duty of man.”

-Today we read the first chapter of Ephesians and three chapters of Ecclesiastes.
+Today we read the first chapter of the Apostle Paul’s letter to the Ephesians and three chapters of Ecclesiastes.

 Ephesians 1.
 This letter is a wonderful explanation of the Christian Gospel.
-Paul starts out with a greeting, then explains what it means to get redemption in Christ and ends up with a prayer for spiritual wisdom.
+Paul started out with a greeting, then explained what it means to get redemption in Christ and ended up with a prayer for spiritual wisdom.

 Ecclesiastes 6.
 Vanity is the theme, this time the vanity of desire.

 Ecclesiastes 7.
 There is value in practical wisdom.